PeptideFox

 • SS-31 short course — Only for advanced post-procedure recovery: aggressive laser, microneedling, peels, slow rebound, high oxidative load, or clear mitochondrial fatigue.
 NAD+ is the floor; SS-31 is the short mitochondrial-membrane layer when the procedure stress justifies it.

 • Sermorelin / ipamorelin / DSIP — Conditional night-window tools.
-Use only when poor sleep architecture, weak recovery, older GH-pulse phenotype, or under-recovered training is clearly limiting skin remodeling.
+The narrow case is poor sleep architecture, weak recovery, an older GH-pulse phenotype, or under-recovered training clearly limiting skin remodeling.
 They are not generic skincare add-ons.

 Each layer has dose ranges, phasing, and monitoring.
 Tell FoxAI your situation and it builds the right stack →